Claims of Bad Faith Expulsion of a Member

 Continuing the Business of the LLC After a Member is Expelled

 Whether an LLC can continue to operate after a member is expelled is based on the membership operating agreement.
 Absent wording to the contrary in the agreement, the remaining members can continue the business even after a member is expelled.
-However, members of an LLC can determine in their LLC membership agreement, the fate of the business if a member is discharged.
+However, members of an LLC can determine in their LLC membership agreement what will happen to the business if a member is discharged.
 Whatever outcome is agreed to in the LLC agreement will generally be honored by the Courts.

 Determining the Value of an Expelled Member’s Interest in The LLC

-When a member feels as though their company is not operating in a manner that they are satisfied with, they often seek to be bought out.
-When the other members refuse to buy them out and operate the business in a manner that personally benefits themselves at the expense of the minority members, this may be a form of Minority Member Bad Faith, an actionable violation of the Revised Limited Liability Company Act.
+When a member feels their company is not operating in a manner they are satisfied with, they often seek to be bought out.
+When the other members refuse to buy them out and operate the business in a manner that personally benefits themselves at the expense of the minority members, this may constitute Minority Member Bad Faith, an actionable violation of the Revised Limited Liability Company Act.

-When a minority member brings legal action to be bought out, the Courts will need to determine how much his or her interest in the LLC is worth.
-In doing so, the courts will apply a “minority” and “marketability” discount in determining the value of the member’s interest.
+When a minority member brings legal action to be bought out, the Court will need to determine the value of his or her LLC interest.
+In doing so, the courts will apply a “minority” and a “marketability” discount to determine the value of the member’s interest.
 In addition, New Jersey law specifies that the value must be “Fair Value”, determined by a valuation expert’s testimony or agreement among the members.
-This is different from “Fair Market Value”, the amount you might think your interests is worth on the open market.
+This is different from “Fair Market Value”, the amount you might think your interests are worth on the open market.

-One key factor that will affect value is the valuation date.
+One key factor affecting value is the valuation date.
 Under NJ law, this date is the date of the filing of your lawsuit or any earlier/later date the court deems equitable.
 The court has discretion to decide the date upon which the value of a member’s interest will be determined.
-As one can imagine, valuation can fluctuate depending on when your lawsuit is filed and when the court decides to place a value on the interest.
+As one might imagine, valuation can fluctuate depending on when your lawsuit is filed and when the court assigns a value to the interest.

 Member Lawsuits